yuuuusuke1997/eel/README.md

-**Recommend an eel store simlilar to my favorite eel store in Python.**
+**Recommend an eel store simlilar to your favorite eel store in Python.**

 ## Description
 * get the store names and reviews of all eel restaurants in Fukuoka from tebelog.com